Executive Risk & Board Advisory

 19. 25% of phishing campaigns target executives specifically

-20. <$0.001 marginal cost per AI-generated phishing email
+20. Under $0.001 marginal cost per AI-generated phishing email

-<p>Cloudskope's Identity and Access Risk Management practice evaluates phishing exposure across the full attack chain: email security platform configuration, MFA posture (specifically the migration to phishing-resistant FIDO2/passkeys), conditional access policies that surface session-token replay, and dark web monitoring for credentials that have already been harvested.
-For PE portfolio companies and mid-market organizations, our Cyber Risk Assessment includes specific gap analysis on AiTM phishing exposure — the single largest defensive gap in most current security stacks.</p>
+Cloudskope's identity and access risk practice evaluates phishing exposure across the full attack chain: email security configuration, MFA posture and the migration to phishing-resistant passkeys, conditional access policies that surface session-token replay, and dark web monitoring for already-harvested credentials.
+For PE portfolio companies and mid-market organizations, our Cyber Risk Assessment includes specific gap analysis on AiTM phishing exposure, the single largest defensive gap in most current security stacks.